idchlife/chrysalis-router/README.md

 # Add route with attachment to it
 manager.add_route "/fleeb", YourType

+# You can also add types with :variables
+# This route will be found with "/fleeb/56/plumbus" or "/fleeb/juice/plumbus"
+manager.add_route "/fleeb/:id/plumbus", YourType

 # Then get attachment when you got path.
 Mind rescuing exception!
 Router
 # raises an exception if no route found!
 It was made like this so you can
 # make that nil can be also an attachment